Ramb0a/pumpndump/README.md

 The dump is coming.

+But don't take our word for it:

+> "pNd is the most fun I have had in Crypto since MtGox!" - Moby Dickens author of *A Whale of Two Cities*

 ![New Whale Order](nwo.png)

 Ride the Whale.
 It's Magic.

-> "pNd is the most fun I have had in Crypto since MtGox!" - Moby Dickens author of *A Whale of Two Cities*

 <video width="320" height="240" controls>